Gering city council approves Keno Funds requests

 Juranek suggested that the council might go with the three-year commitment and 5% discount, which is what the city has done in the past, as well as asked the council to consider moving from a $2,500 deductible on auto physical damage to $5,000 deductible, which, based on past claims and losses (or lack thereof), would move the city’s savings from $27,000 to $44,000.

-After the presentation, council tabled Resolution 7-21-1 to renew FY 21/22 membership to League Association Risk Management in order to consider it at the Aug.
-9 meeting, after budget discussions are more concrete
+After the presentation, council tabled a resolution to renew FY 21/22 membership to League Association Risk Management in order to consider it at the Aug.
+9 meeting, after budget discussions are more concrete.

+In other action during the meeting, the council approved a resolution to increase the pay grade for the finance director position from a Grade 27 to a Grade 28, and the authorization of Kaufman to sign an agreement with BidItBob Auction Services for an online auction in August of 39 vehicles and 31 bicycles that have been impounded or are excess city property.

 “We kind of benefited from that forethought in doing that promotional marketing in the Front Range,” he said.
 “We’re still seeing that we’re having a lot of people return back to the community because they enjoyed themselves so much.”